 While we will create generic methodology having widespread application in many areas, we will take motivation and place major emphases on the important emerging areas of Data-centric Engineering and Defence & Security.
 We will foster a research collaboration with strong synergies between on the one hand, statistical theory, algorithms and methodology; and on the other hand substantive problems of great societal interest within engineering and security.
 The problems that CoSInES will tackle will be characterised by complex large data sets indexed in space and often continuously in time.
 New models will require not only spatial components, but also large network and time-series structure often requiring the solutions to (stochastic) differential equations.
 Inference will require a completely new generation of algorithms likely to require complicated Monte Carlo and deterministic approaches.
 Algorithms will need to be tailored for particular computer architecture, and will require underpinning theory to show they scale.
 New theory on computational and statistical robustness of approaches developed will be required to ensure the usefulness of the procedures developed.

-Our research focuses on the following themes, and recent research output is listed on the references page.
+Our research focuses on the following themes, and a list of recent references is provided in the page of research outputs .

 There now exists a huge array of sophisticated MCMC, SMC, ABC, EM and more algorithms proposed to tackle high-dimensional likelihood-based statistical problems.
 Many are themselves approximate, or admit natural computationally less expensive approximations.
 While impressive advances in our understanding of these methodologies have been made this century, better understanding of the robustness, scalability and statistical and algorithmic efficiency is urgently required to underpin ever more complex applications.
 Moreover, better understanding of the nature of approximate likelihood methods is required to more fully understand the trade- off between computational efficiency and exactness.
 Particular challenges exist for high-dimensional, often high-frequency, time-indexed structured data.